-My name is Leon E. La Couvee.
-I am the founder of dbawageslave.com.
-Optimism and, yet at the same time, realism are my mantras.
+Every week, we write a column based on the themes of optimism and, yet at the same time, realism.
 I am Canadian by birth, Taiwanese by choice and an internationalist by conviction.
 My background, as with most people, is quite varied.
 I grew up at a time when travel and experimentation were “de riguer.”
 Thus, I was educated in France, Poland, Canada and the United States.
 I hold degrees and diplomas in a wide range of disciplines: philosophy, education, business, and English.
 All of this formal education, however, is incidental to my life experience.

-I came to Taiwan, quite by chance, to visit one of my sons who was studying Mandarin at a university.
+I came to Taiwan, quite by chance, to visit one of my sons who was studying Mandarin at university.
 I, quite literally, fell into the culture.
 I was struck by the basic decency and civility of the Taiwanese.
-I have been honored to be a part of the education of many, many people, both young and not so young.
+I have been honored to be a part of the education of many, many people — both young and not so young.